JamesDiDonato/CarND-Advanced-Lane-Finding/Report.md

 ```

-With the scaled polynomial coefficients, the curvature can be calculated using the formula provided in the lectures.
-The y value was chosen in the calculation was the bottom of the image (start of the lane line).
+With the scaled polynomial coefficients, the curvature can be calculated using the formula provided in the lectures, shown below.
+The y value for the calculation was chosen as the bottom of the image (start of the lane line).
+The curvature is calculated for both left and right lane lines and then averaged.

+![alt text][image12]

 The lane position offset calculation was made by subtracting the pixel location of the center of the vehicle (image) by the center of the lane (average of left and right lane starting x coordinates).
 The resulting value is multiplied by the x-scale to give the offset in meters.